 what we did

-We developed a program architecture and campaign—This Is Our Future—that married The Nature Conservancy’s innovative approach to conservation with the pioneering spirit of Silicon Valley and California in general —destroying the the tired paradigm of human progress at odds with nature’s needs and harnessing the innovation of the tech industry for nature.
+We developed the shared mission architecture, and the creative campaign and platform under “This Is Our Future”, that married The Nature Conservancy’s innovative approach to conservation with the pioneering spirit of Silicon Valley and California in general —destroying the the tired paradigm of human progress at odds with nature’s needs and harnessing the innovation of the tech industry for nature.

 The program architecture was designed to apply to a variety of issues that The Conservancy addresses from water conservation to protecting animal habitats to developing more sustainable fishing practices.
-Campaigns to provide solutions to these issues will include an innovation challenge, inviting Silicon Valley’s best and brightest to develop and apply cutting edge technology to conservation problems; a VR experience to immerse donors in the problem to solve and how technology can catalyze change; and building partnerships with tech and creative capital to bring it all to life.
+Instead of standard PSAs, enso proposed the campaign be communicated through an actual innovation challenge that would create a real solution which invited Silicon Valley’s best and brightest to develop and apply cutting edge technology to a real conservation problem; a VR experience to immerse innovators and donors in the problem in way that would be engaging for them; and building partnerships with tech and creative capital to bring it all to life.